 Now, some may not care what the charity does with the money.
 They just write a check, and want the tax deduction, and maybe to be recognized as wonderful and benevolent people.

 But, is that the kind of giving God wants, where ninety-five percent of our efforts are wasted?
 I don't think so!

 Let's go back to Psalm 41, a Psalm of David, and we'll read the first three verses here.
 I'm mainly concerned with the first line.

 Psalm 41:1-3 Blessed is he who considers the poor; the LORD will deliver him in time of trouble.
 The LORD will preserve him and keep him alive, and he will be blessed on the earth; you will not deliver him to the will of his enemies.
 The LORD will strengthen him on his bed of illness; you will sustain him on his sickbed.

 So, here are some very wonderful promises for those who consider the poor.

-Now once again, just like in the last verse, (Titus 3:8 above), we could skip over this word, and just go blithely on, but this is a very interesting Hebrew word translated "considers."
+Once again, just like in the last verse (Titus 3:8 above), we could skip over this word, and just go blithely on, but this is a very interesting Hebrew word translated "considers."
 It is the Hebrew word sakal.

-OK.
-The definition goes on.
-This is what it implies: "To be or become intelligent, prudent, or wise.
+The definition goes on, and this is what it implies: "To be or become intelligent, prudent, or wise.
 It implies maturity of understanding, or judgment."
 Now let's put these back in here.